 1962 Shakespeare at Stratford (LP) Royal Shakespeare Company Patrick Wymark as Launce (Two Gentlemen of Verona Act 3, Scene 4), Sir Toby Belch (Twelfth Night, Act 1, Scene 3) with Richard Johnson.
 (Argo UK)

 17 December 1962 The Pitcairn People Directed by Peter Newington, written by James Cameron (World Wide Pictures/ British Petroleum).
 Patrick Wymark delivered the commentary, written by journalist James Cameron to this film about the small island inhabited by the half-Tahitian descendents of the Bounty mutineers.
-One review found the commentary "informative but conversationally delivered by Patrick Wymark".
+One review noted the transition from the more stentorian narration that had been the tradition in documentary films, saying the commentary was "informative but conversationally delivered by Patrick Wymark".

 1963 The Merry Wives of Windsor (LP)Patrick Wymark as Falstaff, Geraldine McEwan, Roy Dotrice (Argo UK).